virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeResetServicePassword

-The event is bound to resetting a container main service password (executed at the Virtuozzo PaaS dashboard via the **Reset password** button) and is triggered before it.
+The event is bound to resetting a container main service password (executed at the Virtuozzo Application Platform dashboard via the **Reset password** button) and is triggered before it.
 The event is applicable for services that have an Admin Panel enabled by default for the specific nodeType.
 These templates are:

 | nodeGroup  | nodeType            |
 |------------|---------------------|